-- If CPVC is used to meet these requirements, the balance may be installed with approved PVC pipe. - If Polypropylene or Stainless Steel is used to meet these requirements, the balance of the vent run MUST be installed with the same material. - Failure to comply with these requirements could result in property damage, severe personal injury, or death.
+• If Polypropylene or Stainless Steel is used to meet these requirements, the balance of the vent run must be installed with the same material.

+Failure to comply with this warning could result in property damage, severe personal injury, or death.